 Now, Ms. Dallal spends every Autumn in Asia, primarily teaching in the People's Republic of China, thanks to the Isis Club and the Shanghai Medical University.
 Her month long workshop helps form dancers and studio owners who come from around the country to study with her.
 Each year, the workshop culminates with a full scale theater show, that has the endorsement of the Chinese government.

-Ms. Dallal spends part of each year filming traditional dances.
+Ms. Dallal has also done projects filming traditional dances.
 The first film took her to Zanzibar, Tanzania four times from 2010 to 2011.
 She filmed and produced "Zanzibar Dance, Trance and Devotion", an anthology of 26 traditional dances of the islands.